SRI-CSL/PVS/src/Field/README.md

 [*extra-debug-println*] **HERE**, FNUM = -1, (> FNUM 0) = NIL

 [*extra-debug-print*
+** H **
+  X = -1

 [TOP FRAME] (H -1)

 [TOP STRAT] #<strat: (GG -1)>
 [STRAT  -1] #<strat: (MYSTRAT -1)>

-** H **
-  X = -1
 *extra-debug-print*]
 ...
 ```

+Only calls to `(extra-debug-print ...)` and `(extra-debug-break ...)`
+are affected by the `:suppress` setting.
+The function
+`(extra-debug-println ...)`always
+prints information.

-Notice that only calls to `(extra-debug-print ...)` are affected by this setting.
-Let's assume that we want to only enable printing of `h`, when it appears in the scope of `f`.
-To do this, we need to provide a maximum depth for the search, i.e., the number of frames counting from the top one.
+Now, let's assume that we want to only enable printing of `h`, when it
+appears in the scope of `f`.
+To do this, we need to provide a maximum
+depth for the search, i.e., the number of stack frames counting from
+the top.
 In this example, we will use 2 frames.
-As filtering function, we could use
+As filtering function, we
+could use

 ```
 Rule? (set-debug-mode :frames 2 :suppress (suppress-not (suppress-and (suppress-from "h") (suppress-in-scope "f"))))